soft-eng-practicum/softdev2-resources/content/workshops/react/Beginner/_index.md

 <h2>-A piece of the Ui-</h2>
 <p>Independent, isolated, and reuable components, which become the building blocks to
 a more complex user interface.</p>
+<p>In react, webpages are just the combination of many children components</p>

+---
+### App
+<h2>-Root Component-</h2>
+<p>Every React application has atleast one component known as the Root Component (Mosy of the time named the App component)</p>
+<p>This component represents the entire application and is where aall the child componts are displayed</p>
 ---

 ###